"Clothe yourselves with compassion, kindness, humility, gentleness and patience."

 in Someone's Darkness

-ADOPT AN INMATE
+SPONSOR AN INMATE

 This site is dedicated to incarcerated and formerly incarcerated women in Florida.
 The focus is on helping current and former inmates and to let them know that they are not forgotten and that we care.

 By A Young Man In Prison

 Someone said to me, "Had you made better choices, you'd not be in prison."
 My first response I had to skip because it was to kick him in the balls which would be a bad thing.
 My second response, slightly more appropriate so I went with it.
 "Thank you very much Captain Obvious, so glad to see you've not lost your keen powers of observation, jackass!"
 I replied, only I didn't say jackass though I wanted to!
 The reality is that I know that poor decision making led me here.
 I had... a richly impressive #dumbassattack, so here I sit.
 Crazily so many people focus on the past, which cannot be changed versus looking to the future, which is still on deck and as impressionable as a toddler.
 Instead of trying to look for ways to prevent recidivism which in many cases could be as simple as being there to encourage, mentor or just be part of a support system, folks zero in on what was done to get in prison.
 Yes I committed criminal acts.
 Yes I put myself in this position.
 But acts performed during the darkest days of my life does not mean I am only that.
 If you consume alcohol 1% of your lifetime, are you a drunkard?
 If you crash a car one time in your life are you a driving hazard?
 Of course not!
 I don't mind being seen as someone who once made poor decisions that is true.
 But do not define me as that because I am so much more, as are other incarcerated individuals.
 Everyone stumbles; if you find someone down, help them up so they may see we are not alone in this.

 Anthony Jason Machicoté